The Queenan Law Firm

 Regardless of who is applying for custody over a child, the court will always be concerned with what is in the best interest of the child.
 In fact, all decisions pertaining to the child should be made with this interest in mind.

-Contact Our Family Law Lawyers in Dallas, Arlington and Houston
+Contact Our Family Law Lawyers in Dallas, Texas

 To set up a free legal consultation about your child custody law matter, call the Queenan Law Firm at (817) 476-1797.
 With more than 20 years of legal experience representing mothers and fathers throughout the Dallas area, our attorneys are always eager to put our knowledge and skill to work for you.